Meet our PhD students:

 Bor Chen earned his BSW and MSW at Nation Taiwan University in Taipei.
 During his MSW program, he concentrated on poverty issues, cared about minority people, and conducted qualitative research to explore the living contexts of tribal children in Taiwan.
 After graduation, he worked in the Taiwanese government for nearly nine years, not only providing social services but also planning national policies.
 As a social worker for child protection, he dealt with the risks or crisis of clients and their family members by performing case management.
 As a specialist, he planned projects for people with disabilities to promote their employment, designed policy to improve the domestic conditions of gender quality, and drafted a law to assist children in poor families to accumulate fiscal resources for their future learning.
 As the secretary to the Minister at Executive Yuan, led by the Premier, he analyzed policy issues in population, gender inequality, and social welfare to help the Minister formulate national policies.
 Those work experiences make him focus more on inequality people suffering and ponder how to help people he cares about by developing appropriate policies or programs.
 His research interests are how to bolster low-income households to resist economic insecurity and how to buttress vulnerable children to overcome difficulties developing so they can have big dreams.
 He wants to be influential in social welfare studies and hopes to contribute his efforts to professional advancements in social work.

 Seungjong Cho earned his BA and MSW from Yonsei University in South Korea.
 During his BA, he worked for two years as a social worker at Haenuri Food Market, where low-income citizens, including North Korean refugees, can afford buying various groceries.
-During his MSW at Yonsei School of Social Welfare, his research focus was on non-profit management and philanthropic civic engagements.
+During his MSW at Yonsei School of Social Welfare, his research focus was on nonprofit management and philanthropic civic engagements.
 He was also highly interested in mental health disparities.
 His Master thesis investigated charitable giving and volunteering behaviors of 2,030 low-income citizens in the country.
 Furthermore, he worked as an editorial coordinator for the Korean Journal of Social Welfare Research at the Yonsei Center for Social Welfare Research.
-Before entering the MSASS, Seungjong worked at Good Neighbors International, an international humanitarian nonprofit organization as an associate researcher on fundraising and strategic planning.
-At MSASS, he is interested in further studying interdisciplinary aspects of urban poverty, neighborhood-level mental health disparities and community-based mental health initiatives.
-As a doctoral candidate, he is currently writing his dissertation exploring the effects of urban neighborhood disadvantage on low-income older adults’ depressive symptoms.
+Before entering the MSASS, Seungjong worked at Good Neighbors International, an international humanitarian nonprofit organization as a social worker specialized in fundraising, marketing, and strategic planning.
+At the Mandel School, he is interested in further studying interdisciplinary aspects of urban poverty, neighborhood stressors, mental health racial/ethnic disparities, and community-based mental health initiatives.
+As a doctoral candidate, he is currently writing his dissertation exploring the effects of neighborhood stressors and diverse sources of social support on older adults’ depressive symptoms.

 Kylie Evans obtained a BA in Communication from Wittenberg University (2006) and received her MSW from West Virginia University (WVU) (2009).
 Kylie’s direct practice experience has included work with survivors of intimate partner violence and their children, high-risk adolescents, and college students.
 Most recently, Kylie’s direct practice work has focused on first-generation college students involved with federal TRiO programs (Student Support Services and Upward Bound).
 In her recent work with SSS/TRiO at WVU, Kylie has worked on course and curriculum development for SSS participants, while supervising and facilitating the SSS Peer Mentor/service learning program.
 Prior to her involvement with TRiO programs, Kylie worked as a case manager, advocate, and prevention educator at a rural shelter for women and children exposed to family violence.
 Her experiences in this direct practice role laid the foundation for her academic research interests, which include protective factors in youth exposed to intimate partner violence, women’s health issues, and feminist scholarship.